 This was all done for a lot less than the £5,000 that the travellers wanted.
 It sent out a clear message that the company would not succumb to organised blackmail.

 During a conversation with one of the travellers he admitted to one of our bailiffs that they made 80% of their income from what he termed “pay offs”.

 Site owners should regularly review their security precautions and consider putting height barriers on any car par to stop caravans being towed onto them.

-Enforcement Bailiffs Ltd has over twenty five years experience in completing fast land recovery from travellers.
+Quality Bailiffs has over twenty five years of experience in completing fast land recovery from travellers.

 Got trespassers?
 Need them evicted?
 Need advice?
 Call Enforcement Bailiffs.

 read more industry news